derekmoyes/LinuxAcademy-Python3/README.md

 # LinuxAcademy-Python3

-LinuxAcademy Python 3 Scripting for System Administrators
+These are MY example scripts from the LinuxAcademy course for Systems Administrators with Python 3.